wp-plugins/watu/readme.txt

 **Please do not place more than one code in one post or page.
 Only one exam will be shown at a time.
 If you wish more exams to be displayed, please give links to them!**

+= How does it handle user accounts? =

+Watu uses the WordPress user registration / login system.
+So if you want to allow users to register for quizzes simply select "Require user login" in the Edit Quiz page and make sure "Anyone can register" is selected in your WordPress Settings page.

+= Is it compatible with BuddyPress or membership plugins? =

+Since it uses the standard WordPress user login system, it is compatible with BuddyPress and all membership plugins that we know about.
+Of course, some odd membership plugin that uses its own user login system might be incompatible with Watu.

 = How to translate the plugin interface in my language =

 You can use the standard WordPress way of translating plugins (via Poedit and .po / .mo files) or use plugin like Loco Translate.
 If using Poedit, your file names should start with "watu-".
 For example: watu-de_DE.po / watu-de_DE.mo.
 They should be placed in wp-content/languages/plugins folder.

+= Can I override the templates / views without modifying the plugin code?
+(For advanced users) =

+Yes.
+You can create a folder called "watu" under your active WP theme folder.
+Then create a copy of the view file you want to modify, keep the original name, and place it in the "watu" folder there.
+(Do not create "views" folder).
+Then the copy of the template will be used instead of the original one.

 == Screenshots ==